 You can find it here

 Here is the abstract:

-Please feel free to reach out for data and replication codes!
+Please feel free to reach out for comments and questions!